A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 • Offer each other emotional support – mutual nurturing in times of adversity;

-• Express appreciation, admiration and physical affection;
+• Express appreciation, admiration, and physical affection;

 • Accept demands or put up with shortcomings – they accept imperfections;